outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- silymarin (milk thistle)
 			- https://pubmed.ncbi.nlm.nih.gov/34611448/
 			- Silibinin also has a number of potential mechanisms that could benefit the skin.
 These include chemoprotective effects from environmental toxins, anti-inflammatory effects, protection from UV induced photocarcinogenesis, protection from sunburn, protection from UVB-induced epidermal hyperplasia, and DNA repair for UV induced DNA damage (double strand breaks)
-		- MGMT
-			- DNA repair protein, O6-methylguanine DNA methyltransferase (MGMT), can confer resistance to guanine O6-alkylating agents.
-			- Therefore, inhibition of resistant MGMT protein is a practical approach to increase the anticancer effects of such alkylating agents
-			- Pharmacological or genetic inhibition of Wnt activity downregulates MGMT expression and restores chemosensitivity of DNA-alkylating drugs

     - inhibit topoisomerase
     	- inhibiting topoisomerase may turn out to be a carcinogenic activity or an anti-cancer activity